2026 Edition — Fully Updated

 Life After Licensing: Ongoing Compliance

-Obtaining your license is just the beginning.
+Obtaining your licence is just the beginning.
 PS Act licensees face a comprehensive set of ongoing obligations.
 Here’s what you need to stay on top of.

 Core Obligations